The MOST Shockingly Easy Way To Strip Furniture

 Step One: Prep

-Prep: if your door is visibly dirty, give it a quick wipe down with dawn dish soap and water.
+Prep: give the surface a quick wipe down with dawn dish soap and water.
 Remove any hardware and hinges and set these aside.

 Step Two: Apply Stripper